2019 Regional Qualifier

 1st Place

-Students | Eric Simon, Rishab Veldur, and Katherine McNeice
+Inventors | Eric Simon, Rishab Veldur, and Katherine McNeice

 Teacher | Ann Baxley

-Walton High School | Cobb County
+Walton High School, Cobb County

 The current method [for a cricothyrotomy] requires a multitude of tools and is difficult to do successfully in high stress environments.
 The Quic-Cric integrates all tools necessary to perform cricothyrotomies by one paramedic.
 The device is especially advantageous when the procedure must be performed in an ambulance, helicopter, or other moving vehicle.
 Furthermore, it allows for the paramedic to be more confident when performing the operation, increasing the likelihood the procedure will be used in the correct circumstances.
 The Quic-Cric reduces the variables in cricothyrotomies that would otherwise result in failure.